 Editorial Listing ShortCode:

-Most students have access to online learning opportunities and financial aid resources, as well.
+Most students have access to online learning opportunities and financial aid resources when attending accredited online colleges in SC as well.

 Overview of Higher Education in South Carolina

-South Carolina is home to 67 degree-granting institutions, according to a 2018-2019 report by the National Center for Education Statistics (NCES).
-Of these, 33 are public schools, 23 are private non-profit schools, and 11 are private for-profit schools.
+South Carolina is home to 62 degree-granting institutions, according to the data provided by the NCES.
+Of these, 33 are public schools, 23 are private non-profit schools and 6 are private for-profit schools.

 Editorial Listing ShortCode: